-Family Week in the Philippines takes place in the last week of September and this year, it’s held from September 25 to October 1.
+Family Week in the Philippines takes place in the last week of September and this year, it’s held from September 23 30.
 The week-long occasion is recognized by the government and churches of the country and involves making a concerted effort to spend time with your family and build on your bonds.
 The previous years’ celebrations encouraged families to spend time together as a family as well as acknowledge that family in the Philippines is deeply rooted in the Christian church that has settled in the country.

 History of Family Week